Inductive arguments can be turned into deductive arguments by substituting a universal premise (all, every, always, etc.) For example:

 Science is often a combination of inductive and deductive knowledge.
 String Theory is a theory that says, at the fundamental level, the universe around us is composed of vibrating strings.
-The problem is that the theory hasn't given us any observable predictions, essentially leaving the inductive aspect out.
-There have been recent books attacking string theory on these grounds, such as The Trouble With Physics by Lee Smolin and Not Even Wrong by Peter Woit.
-Of course, Professor Farnsworth from Futurama (below) has also done some work with string theory...
+Some scientists say the theory has a mathematical beauty to it (the deductive part).
+One version of the theory, M-Theory, predicts that our universe has 11 dimensions.
+The problem is that the theory hasn't given us any significant observable predictions, essentially leaving the inductive aspect out.
+There have been books attacking string theory on these grounds, such as The Trouble With Physics by Lee Smolin.
+Others, like Brian Greene, defend String Theory.

-So, where are we in the class at this point?
-We've learned about the structure of arguments (premises and a conclusion), how to recognize arguments, and deductive arguments.
-Now, we move to inductive arguments.
-Rememeber, while deductive arguments aim to provide certainty to their conclusions, inductive arguments aim to provide conclusions that are likely or probable based on the best possible evidence or support.
+Let's review.
+You've learned about the structure of arguments (premises and a conclusion), how to recognize arguments, and about deductive arguments.
+Now, on to inductive arguments.
+Remember (it never hurts to remind you again), while deductive arguments aim to provide certainty to their conclusions, inductive arguments aim to provide conclusions that are likely or probable based on the best possible evidence or support.

 Barrel of Apples Example

-One of the best ways to lead into induction is through something called "the barrel of apples example" (this is much easier to get than the prisoners and the hats).
+A nice way to illustrate inductive reasoning is through something called "the barrel of apples example" (this is much easier to get than the prisoners and the hats).
+Although this example leads us into inductive reasoning as a whole, the example itself follows the form of a sample argument, as discussed below.
 Consider the following.
 There is a barrel full of 100 apples.
 Without looking inside the barrel itself, we start picking apples out of it.
-We find that the first few apples we pick are rotten.
-If we keep taking apples out of the barrel that are rotten, at what point would you bet that every other apple in the barrel that we pull out will be rotten?
-If you only picked one rotten apple out of the barrel, wouldn’t it be bad reasoning to conclude that all the rest of the apples will be rotten?
+Let's say we find that the first few apples we pick out are rotten.
+It would, clearly, be bad reasoning to conclude that the other 99 apples will be rotten, if we'd only picked out one that was rotten.
+But at what point would you bet that every other apple in the barrel that we pull out will be rotten?

 Of course, we might have other reasons to believe that all the rest of the apples will be rotten after only seeing one that was rotten.
 Maybe we know that the apples have been sitting out in the sun for days.
 Or maybe we know that there are bacteria in the barrel that have likely infected the apples.
-Scientists (physicists in particular) come to conclusions based on a small amount of experimental data, usually in conjunction with other beliefs about the way the world works.
+Scientists, after all, often come to conclusions based on a small amount of experimental data, usually in conjunction with other beliefs about the way the world works.

 The more apples we pull, the better conclusion we will be able to reach.
-If we have 5 rotten apples (as opposed to 1) out of 95, our conclusion about the rest of the apples will be stronger, especially if we have pulled the 5 apples from different sections of the barrel.
-This is done in elections when a representative sample of voters is taken from different parts of the country, rather than from one area.
+If we have 5 rotten apples (as opposed to one) out of 95, our conclusion about the rest of the apples will be stronger, especially if we have pulled the 5 apples from different sections of the barrel.
+Consider elections, where a representative sample of voter belief is taken from different parts of the country, rather than from one area.